 6 confit duck legs

-5. Heat the oil on a large nonstick skillet over medium heat.
+- Heat the oil on a large nonstick skillet over medium.
 Working in batches, cook the sausages, turning as needed, until browned all over, about 3 minutes.
 Nestle sausages into bean mixture.

-6. Cover beans and sausage with bread crumb.
-Arrange duck legs of top of bread crumbs.
+- Cover beans and sausage with breadcrumbs.
+Arrange duck legs on top of breadcrumbs.
 Bake until duck legs are golden and crispy, about 25 minutes.

 Get recipes like this and more in the Munchies Recipes newsletter.
 Sign up here.